 See "Request to Change Personal Identification Data Form".

-Unofficial transcripts may be obtained through MyUNLV.
+Unofficial transcripts may be obtained, free of charge, through MyUNLV.
 However, Official Transcripts are often required for application to other institutions or for obtaining a job.
-Complete the Online Transcript Request Form.
+Official Transcripts have a fee of $10 plus applicable postage.
+For an Official Transcript complete the Online Transcript Request Form.

 Withdrawal From Classes (Total)